 Let’s say you’re earning 7% on your investment portfolio, and the property’s mortgage has a rate of 6%.
 By paying off the mortgage early – presumably by liquidating part of your investment portfolio – you will actually lose money on the exchange.
 That’s because the rate of return on your investment portfolio is higher than the interest rate on the rental property mortgage.

 Just be careful that you’re comparing “apples-to-apples” when doing this.
 Meaning, be sure that the rate of return you will receive on your investment portfolio represents at least relatively stable income.
 That means primarily your interest or dividend income.
-Since higher-yielding investments, including interest and dividend yielding securities, tend to be more risky at higher returns, you also have to factor your current level of portfolio risk into the mix.
+Since higher-yielding investments, including interest and dividend yielding securities, tend to be riskier at higher returns, you also have to factor your current level of portfolio risk into the mix.

 Related: How to Rebalance Your Portfolio